KristienN/sentence-diagramming-server/README.md

 #### 3.1.0 Software Requirements

 The latest version of node must be installed on your computer to have run both the website and its respective portal.
+A version of redis also must be installed on your computer.

 #### 3.1.1 Browser Requirements